check out our store

-Spring-powered ballistic knives gained brief notoriety in the United States during the early to mid-1980s, often marketed as the “KGB Ballistic Knife” despite lacking any evidence of actual use or issuance by the Soviet Union’s KGB, who likely found the design impractical.
+Spring-powered ballistic knives gained brief notoriety in the United States during the early to mid-1980s, often marketed as the “KGB Ballistic Knife” despite lacking any evidence of actual use or issuance by the Soviet Union’s KGB.
 Since the 1980s, several U.S. companies have produced variations of these knives in limited runs, mostly for their novelty or collector appeal.
-There has been no documented case of these knives being used in a violent crime.
+Many of these limited editions are designed by innovative knife makers, and there has been no documented case of these knives being used in a violent crime.

 Ballistic knives, a topic surrounded by intrigue and controversy, have captured the attention of both weapon enthusiasts and lawmakers around the world.
 At its core, a ballistic knife is a specialized combat knife with a detachable blade that can be ejected to a limited range by the press of a trigger or switch, typically powered by a spring mechanism or compressed air.
-This unique capability distinguishes it from conventional knives and has led to a variety of uses, both practical and recreational.
+Some custom knife designs incorporate similar launching mechanisms, reflecting the innovations of skilled makers.
+This unique capability distinguishes ballistic knives from conventional edged weapons and has led to a variety of uses, both practical and recreational.

 The primary advantage of ballistic knives lies in their ability to engage targets from a distance, of approximately 5 meters (16 feet), with greater force than a conventional knife thrust or throw.
 A distinguishing feature is their capacity to project the blade at speeds reaching 63 km/h (39 mph), significantly augmenting their effectiveness compared to traditional throwing knives.
 However, once discharged, the device becomes inoperative, necessitating the possession of multiple knives.
 Upon firing, a ballistic knife blade can penetrate wooden boards to depths of 35–40 mm, ample for reaching vital organs.